sbgisen/vesc/vesc_hw_interface/README.md

 - If you set `calibration` is true, the servo will move to the limit position with `calibration_current` current.
 Please make sure that the servo is safe to move.
 - If you set `servo/calibration` is false, the servo will use `servo/last_position` as its current position.
 If you want to use the last position, you should save the last position in `servo/calibration_result_path` and set `servo/last_position` to the value.
-- If you move the servo manually or by other controllers, you should calibration the servo again.
+- If you move the servo manually or use non hardware interface controller or didn't specify the `servo/calibration_result_path`, you should calibrate the servo again.

 ### Public Functions
 - `void read()` sends request to get current states, but DOES NOT update immediately.
 After a return packet comes, the callback function will update private variables.